CarbonAra-CBA/Carbon-Footprint_Calculator/README.md

 # Carbon Calculater
-THis project is WebApp Carbon Calculater.
+This project is WebApp Carbon Calculater.

 # Object
 Calculate Webpages about Eco-Friendly, Net-Zero.